 For maximum content marketing effectiveness, you’ll also need some technology.
 Must-haves include a content management system (CMS), social media management tool, customer relationship management (CRM) software, marketing automation software, and web analytics.

 Step 10: Track, Measure, Report

-For each stage of the marketing funnel, decide which metrics will help you judge whether you are reaching your goals.
+For each stage of the marketing funnel, decide which metrics will help you judge whether you are reaching your goals and driving conversions.
 For example, page views are important in the sense that without them you won’t generate leads, but a million unqualified visitors who don’t need your services are useless as well.

 Measure everything you possibly can — however, report only a few, business-focused key performance indicators (KPIs) that truly influence your goals.

 Don’t skip the content marketing planning process.
 Research consistently shows that a documented strategy is often a key indicator of content marketing success.
 For a more in-depth look at each of these 10 steps and tactical tips for each stage, download our eBook, “Build Your Content Marketing Plan: A HealthTech Marketer’s Guide.”